Reap’s Mission

 Healthcare

-REAP will explore new options for quality rural care with cost and urgent care as priorities.
+REAP will explore and advocate new care and facility options with cost and elder care as priorities.

 Executive Director Greeting